canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 Edit the file to your liking or run `snapcraft` to get started
 ```

-snapcraft created a simple `snapcraft.yaml` file in the `snap/` directory, in which you declare how
+The `snapcraft init` command created a simple `snapcraft.yaml` file in the `snap/` directory, in
-the snap is built and which properties it exposes to the user.
-We will obviously need to tweak a
+which you declare how the snap is built and which properties it exposes to the user.
+We will
-bit for the snap we want to build.
+obviously need to tweak a bit for the snap we want to build.

 negative
 : Important: Here we created a general `mysnaps` directory in the user's home directory, and then a